 The National Decision Model is founded upon the information and intelligence picture.

-For more information please see our Specialist Operations page.
+For more information, please visit our forensic services page.

 The Norfolk and Suffolk Joint Major Investigation Team is responsible for investigating some of the most serious crimes, including: